 You can learn more about reviewing rounds here: Round configuration.

-Once you've finalized your setup, click Finish to save.
+Once you've finalised your setup, click Finish to save.
 When the setup has been completed, click the Manage reviewing button to navigate to your reviewing dashboard.

 - You can move between your completed steps of the Reviewing fast start by clicking their titles in the progress map prior to clicking Finish.